 Finding a job is not for the faint of heart.
 It requires tenacity, persistence and a great deal of positive energy.
 Experts will tell you that to get the best results from your job search, you have to commit to finding a job as if it WERE your job.
 The more time and concentrated effort, the greater and faster the payoff.

 If you're on the hunt for a new job, you need to build a strategy to help you achieve your goals.
-Here are five steps to help you have a successful job search:

 Find your dream job.
 New positions posted daily.